 - People should inquire with the store manager directly.

 Do you have any odd size shoe hacks or know of other great resources not mentioned in this post?
+We’d love to hear your solution for how to buy one single shoe!
 Please share the love in the comments below.